 The Waddle Difference

-Waddle is not discounting.
+Waddle is not invoice discounting.
 We’ve built an innovative invoice finance solution allowing businesses to close the cash flow gaps that are holding them back.
-The Waddle platform seamlessly connects with cloud accountancy platforms, like Xero & MYOB and generates a finance offer within a few clicks.
+The Waddle platform seamlessly connects with cloud accountancy platforms like Xero & MYOB, and generates a finance offer within just a few clicks.

 Once approved, Waddle offers an instant line of credit based on your unpaid invoices, which is adjusted in real-time as they are raised and paid.
 You pick the invoices to fund and only pay for those that you draw down.
 And thanks to the cloud accounting integration, bookkeeping is a breeze with no invoices to upload and instant reconciliation.